 - If you find yourself in Los Alamos on a Tuesday or Wednesday while businesses are closed, visit Solvang and Santa Ynez.
 Most businesses in Solvang and Santa Ynez are open everyday.

 Day Four – Los Alamos to San Luis Obispo

 Our fourth day was spent in Los Alamos and San Luis Obispo.
 The drive from Los Alamos to San Luis Obispo was super quick.
 We decided to stop in San Luis Obispo for one night before heading to Yosemite.

 We stayed at San Luis Creek Lodge in San Luis Obispo.
 It was the perfect spot for us while passing through town.

 - We spent our last morning in Los Alamos by the pool again.
 We had a light breakfast and a quick dip before we checked out.

-- Once in San Luis Obispo, Tim and I had a small breakfast at Sally Loo’s.
+- Once in San Luis Obispo, Tim and I shared a small breakfast at Sally Loo’s.
 This cafe is worth checking out if you are looking for a healthier spot.

-- While waiting for our check in time, we had lunch at High Street Deli around 1:00.
+- While waiting for our check in time, we picked up lunch from High Street Deli around 1:00.
 I’m not really a sandwich person, but these sandwiches are amazing.
 We tried to order online, but the wait was an hour long.
 We ordered inside and waited 30 minutes for our Dutch Punch sandwich.
 It was worth the wait.
 The little outdoor patio was extremely packed, so we ate in our car.